 How can they expect sense to be made of it, especially when they write about initiatives intended to benefit little people?
 Few native-speaking English "little people" readily understand such English, let alone Cambodian ones for whom it needs to be translated in to their language, and in a context that they might comprehend.

 Harry Hotspur's statue in Pottergate, Alnwick.
-This is where my mother's family once lived, but the site was bombed in the Second World War.
+This is where my mother's family once lived.

 Congratulations and Good Luck to the "Dorty Bottles" just re-opening, situated opposite "Wor Harry!"